Negro League Baseball is More than the Negro Leagues

 The Negro National League ceased operations after the 1948 season.
 The Negro American League continued on - and, in fact, expanded in 1949 to absorb some former NNL teams - through 1960, but the number of teams in the NAL shrank over time and the quality of play worsened as more and more black players were integrated into the American and National Leagues (as well as various minor leagues).
 At some point in that process, the teams within the Negro American League ceased to be major-league teams as the term is generally understood.

-For this initial release of Negro League baseball games, Retrosheet has chosen three sets of games: All-Star games, Championship series, and interracial games.
+For its preliminary releases of Negro League baseball games, Retrosheet has chosen three sets of games: All-Star games, Championship series, and interracial games.
 All-star games, by their nature, include the best players.
 Championship series, by definition, involve the best teams.
 And interracial games between white major leaguers and their Negro League counterparts offer the most direct way of evaluating the quality of Negro League baseball players vis-a-vis players from the American and National Leagues.

 Box scores and play-by-play accounts for Negro League All-Star games can be found here.

-Box scores and play-by-play accounts for Negro League championship series can be found here.
+Box scores and play-by-play accounts for all of these Negro League championship series can be found here.

 There are 29 members of the Baseball Hall of Fame who were inducted based primarily on their playing careers within Negro League baseball.
-The All-Star and championship games included in this initial release of Negro League baseball games by Retrosheet includes games played by 28 of these 29 Hall of Famers.
+The All-Star and championship games released so far by Retrosheet include games played by 28 of these 29 Hall of Famers.
 The exception is Frank Grant, whose career ended in the first decade of the 20th century (and we certainly hope to get to Grant some day).
 There is also a token appearance by Negro Leagues founder Rube Foster who is listed by the Hall of Fame as an "executive/pioneer" but who was also one of the star pitchers of the early 20th century.
 Foster ended the 1913 series by popping out to Grant "Home Run" Johnson as a pinch hitter in his only appearance of that series.

 The recent book, The Negro Leagues Were Major Leagues: Historians Reappraise Black Baseball (McFarland, 2019), compiled a set of more than 600 games played between teams consisting primarily of white major-leaguers and teams of black players.
 The book's editor, Todd Peterson, graciously provided copies of the box scores, game stories, and, in a few cases, play-by-play accounts of these games.